List of places in Victoria named from pastoral runs

-This is a list of places in Victoria, Australia which retain the names of pastoral leases or runs which were granted from the late 1830s.
+This is a list of places in Victoria, Australia that retain the names of pastoral leases or runs that were granted from the late 1830s.

 Introduction

 The major reference for the leases is from 1866 when they were established throughout Victoria, and while many had been subdivided the original name was still extant.
 Eighteen pastoral districts existed at that time, the Settled Districts being generally a coastal strip from suburban Melbourne west to Portland where farming development was encouraged and Colony services were provided.
 The Swan Hill district included most of what is now The Mallee.

 Leases bearing names of geographical features are mainly excluded as the name usually preceded the establishment of the run, for instance Mount Eccles or Fitzroy River.